 - Regular updates on sun protection best practice

 - SunSmart talks to parents, staff and students

-- a 20% discount at the Cancer Council Shop in Subiaco
+- A 20% discount at the Cancer Council WA shop in Subiaco

-- Peace of mind - Cancer Council endorsement of your policy and procedures lets you know you have it right.
+- Peace of mind – Cancer Council WA endorsing your policy and procedures lets you know you have it right.